A paper by DXC Leading Edge

-Environmental operations will be the intersection between sustainability and environmental, social and governance (ESG) factors associated with the platforms — for example, which organisational platforms are green and which are not.
+Environmental operations will be the intersection between sustainability and environmental, social and governance (ESG) factors associated with the platforms — for example, which organizational platforms are green and which are not.
 The combination of financial and environmental business factors will be decision-making points in the platform ecosystems of the future.

 Hyperautomation in platforms using robotic process automation, artificial intelligence, machine learning and natural language processing will be able to increase the speed of the process flow within platforms by interacting, translating and understanding data and information as it passes into and through the platform.
 These technologies will reduce risk, increase speed and improve customer satisfaction.

-To succeed with these technologies, organisations will need to have reached a state of continuous integration and deployment, supported by automated data pipelines.
-Organisations will need to be able to continuously test and ensure that the code of these new technologies meets the functional and security requirements of the business.
-A composable architecture will allow the organisation to break platforms down into services that can be contained and integrated through application programming interfaces (APIs), and that are able to support the continuous integration and deployment of tools without impacting other services.
+To succeed with these technologies, organizations will need to have reached a state of continuous integration and deployment, supported by automated data pipelines.
+Organizations will need to be able to continuously test and ensure that the code of these new technologies meets the functional and security requirements of the business.
+A composable architecture will allow the organization to break platforms down into services that can be contained and integrated through application programming interfaces (APIs), and that are able to support the continuous integration and deployment of tools without impacting other services.
 There are likely to be significant challenges in achieving this with existing platforms and services.

-The customer experience of any platform is critical to its success; empathising with users of the systems increases adoption.
+The customer experience of any platform is critical to its success; empathizing with users of the systems increases adoption.
 Therefore, employing design thinking as a practice in the design and development of platforms is crucial.

 Edge computing and internet of things (IoT) are now at the stage of being ready and dependable for platform business strategies.